nrfconnect/sdk-nrf/samples/nrf_rpc/protocols_serialization/server/README.rst

    :local:
    :depth: 2

-The Protocols serialization server sample runs full Bluetooth® LE and OpenThread stacks, and it exposes selected functions from these stacks over UART.
+The Protocols serialization server sample runs full Bluetooth® LE, OpenThread or NFC stacks, and it exposes selected functions from these stacks over UART.

 Requirements
 ************